Bod9001/DockerFileForAMDAIWin/README.md

 and now, go to WSL2_set_up ( why? because for some reason if you don't run a normal docker then, run the one with the GPU Pass through  it bugs out weirdly and says it can't find the GPU )

-then run sudo WSL2_set_up
+then run
+( remembering you have set up the docker integration ) sudo docker compose up

-wait for it to download and was it says it's running in docker desktop then press
+wait for it to download and when it says it's running in docker desktop then press

 ctrl+c to exit out of it (or close  in docker desktop )